 - If you get a traffic ticket and fail to appear in court, DMV will suspend your driving privilege until you appear in court.

-- If you have 1 “at fault” collision or conviction within 12 months, DMV will send you a warning letter.
+- If you have 1 “at fault” collision or conviction of a traffic law violation within 12 months, DMV will send you a warning letter.

-- If you have a second “at fault” collision or conviction (or combination of both) within 12 months, you cannot drive for 30 days, unless accompanied by your licensed parent or other licensed adult who is at least 25 years old.
+- If you have 2 “at fault” collisions or convictions (or combination of both) of a traffic law violation within 12 months, you cannot drive for 30 days, unless accompanied by your licensed parent or other licensed adult who is at least 25 years old.

-- If you have a third “at fault” collision or conviction (or any combination) within 12 months, you will be suspended for 6 months and placed on probation for 1 year.
+- If you have 3 “at fault” collisions or convictions (or any combination) of a traffic law violation within 12 months, you will be suspended for 6 months and placed on probation for 1 year.

-- If you have additional “at fault” collisions or point count convictions while on probation, you will be suspended again.
-(Traffic law violations resolved in juvenile court are also reported to DMV.)
+- If you have 4 or more “at fault” collisions or point count convictions of traffic law violations while on probation, you will be suspended again (traffic law violations resolved in juvenile court are also reported to DMV).